-We and the selling stockholders are offering the shares of our common stock described in this prospectus through several underwriters for whom Sandler O'Neill & Partners, L.P. and Keefe, Bruyette & Woods, Inc. are acting as representatives.
-We, the selling stockholders and the underwriters have entered into an underwriting agreement dated , 2016.
-Subject to the terms and conditions of the underwriting agreement, the underwriters have agreed to purchase on a firm commitment basis the number of shares of common stock in the following table:
+We and the selling stockholders are offering the shares of our common stock described in this prospectus through several underwriters for whom Sandler O'Neill + Partners, L.P. and Keefe, Bruyette & Woods, Inc. are acting as representatives.
+We, the selling stockholders and the underwriters have entered into an underwriting agreement dated agreement, the underwriters have agreed to purchase on a firm commitment basis the number of shares of common stock in the following table:

-Underwriter Shares
+Underwriter Number of Shares

-Sandler O'Neill & Partners, L.P.
+Sandler O'Neill + Partners, L.P.

 Keefe, Bruyette & Woods, Inc.

 D.A.
 Davidson & Co.

 Stephens, Inc.

-Total
+Total 3,865,000